farawell/CS101_KAIST_2024f/README.md

 [https://cs101.kaist.ac.kr/](https://cs101.kaist.ac.kr/)

 ## Setting up Miniconda
-Miniconda is sufficient for this setup; you won't need the full Anaconda package.
+Miniconda is sufficient for this setup; you won't need the full Anaconda(Which professor recommended.) package.
 Elice uses Python 3.6 (as verified by running `import sys; sys.version`), but since Miniconda does not support Python 3.6, we will use Python 3.8 (version 3.8.19).
 Follow these steps to configure your conda environment:

 1. Download Miniconda:
    [https://docs.anaconda.com/miniconda/](https://docs.anaconda.com/miniconda/)